newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/hotel-registration.md

 summaryDescriptionMd: If you own a new hotel, motel, or guesthouse, you must register your property with the State.
 Your property must have at least 10 rooms for 25 people or more for permanent or temporary stays.
-If you are the new owner of an existing property, you can also follow the requirements below to update the existing registration and transfer the ownership to you.
+If you are the new owner of an existing property, update the existing registration to transfer the ownership to you.
 industryId:
   - lodging
 callToActionText: Register My Hotel, Motel, or Guesthouse